-Payment of the reduced contribution gives entitlement to the following:
+Reduced Contribution Regulation.
+Payment of the reduced contribution entitles the parent to the following

-- educational childcare services for a maximum of ten continuous hours per day;
+- educational childcare for a maximum of ten continuous hours per day;

-- snacks if your child is kept at snack time;
+- snacks if your child receives childcare at snack time;

-- lunch or supper if your child is kept at mealtime and, in other cases, breakfast;
+- lunch or supper if your child receives childcare at mealtime and, in other cases, breakfast;

-- all the material used by the childcare provider.
+- all educational material used by the childcare provider.

-You will need to enter into a written agreement with the childcare service, which will cover the following points:
+You will need to enter into a written agreement with the childcare provider, which will cover the following points:

 - educational childcare services;